Sweetened beverage: Sugar addiction

 In a 2017 study, the notion of sugar addiction was challenged.
 The study examined a sample of 1495 human participants to determine if foods mainly containing sugar cause "addiction-like" problems that meet clinical Diagnostic and Statistical Manual of Mental Disorders criteria for substance dependence.
 The researchers also investigated whether potential dependence on sugar relates to body weight and negative affectivity such as mood depression.
 The results revealed that the majority of participants experienced at least one symptom of food dependence for combined high-fat savoury (30%) and high-fat sweet (25%) foods while only a minority experienced such problems for low-fat/savoury (2%) and mainly sugar-containing foods (5%).
 Furthermore, while addictive-like symptoms for high-fat savoury and high-fat sweet foods correlated to overweight conditions, this was not found to be the case for foods mainly containing sugar.
-Consequently, the findings indicated that sugary foods have a minimal role to contributing to food dependence and the increased risk of weight gain.
+Consequently, the findings indicated that sugary foods have a minimal role in contributing to food dependence and the increased risk of weight gain.
+While human studies show that sugar by itself plays a small role in food addiction, animal studies show that sugar can produce addiction-like behavior in controlled conditions.
+In 2005, Avena, Long, and Hobel investigated whether intermittent sugar access gives rats addiction-like behavior.
+They specifically were testing the deprivation effect.
+This effect is commonly used in drug research to measure cravings.
+Female Sprague-Dawley rats were assigned to a long access group or a short access group; they got daily access to glucose for either 12 hours of 25% glucose or 30 minutes daily, respectively.
+After 28 days, both groups had a 14-day abstinence period and then got reintroduced to glucose.
+The long access group was observed having a significant increase in pressing the lever to access glucose compared to the baseline and the short access group.
+This was interpreted as evidence of an increase in motivation or craving following the abstinence from sugar access, which is similar to relapse patterns in individuals with substance use disorders, showing that sugar addiction may be relevant and does create a dependence.